pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

 ```
 So, now our code contains 2 closures, `outer` and `inner`, which both have access to the variable `i`, but there is a slight difference between them.
 The outer scope of the `outer` function is created once and the outer scope of the `inner` function is created 5 times, for every `inner` function separately.

 In the first iteration the value of the variable `i` is `0`.
-We have invoked the `outer` function immediately with parameter `0` and it returned the `inner` function, so the `inner` function was actualy provided as an argument to the `setTimeout` function instead of the `outer` function.
+We have invoked the `outer` function immediately with parameter `0` and it returned the `inner` function, so the `inner` function was actually provided as an argument to the `setTimeout` function instead of the `outer` function.
 Therefore, the `inner` function will be called after 3s and it will have access to its own outer scope.
-The value of the variable `i` in its scope is `0`, so the `inner` function will log `0` at the momment of its execution.
+The value of the variable `i` in its scope is `0`, so the `inner` function will log `0` at the moment of its execution.

 The same will happen in the second iteration, but this time the variable `i` will be `1`, and so on.
 Finally, we will get desired output in the console.

-However, there is a simpler soulution for this problem.
-The EcmaScript 2015 (or ES6) introduced some very useful new features and some of them are *let* and *const* keywords, which create block scoped variables.
-If we just replace the keyword `var` with `let` in this example, we will get completely different output:
+However, there is a simpler solution for this problem.
+The ECMAScript 2015 (or ES6) introduced some very useful new features and some of them are *let* and *const* keywords, which create block scoped variables.
+If we just replace the keyword `var` with `let` in this example, we will get the completely different output:

 ``` JavaScript
 for (let i = 0; i < 5; i++) {